Finding the perfect pair of jeans is a lifelong endeavor for a lot of men.

 With that being said, I do have an affiliate relationship with BLDWN.

-Therefore, if you decide to click on a link to BLDWN and make a purchase, I get a portion of the sale (typically a very small percentage).
+Therefore, if you decide to click on a link to BLDWN and purchase, I get a portion of the sale (typically a very small percentage).

 This is extremely common in the publishing world as it’s a small way to keep the site running.

-Furthermore, if you decide to buy a pair of jeans and do not like them at all and return them, then I don’t get paid anything.
+Furthermore, if you decide to buy a pair of jeans and do not like them and return them, then I don’t get paid anything.

 I think it’s a fair deal and one that ensures that I provide you with the best and most accurate review possible.